Social Studies Adaptations

-It is essential for classroom teachers and the Teacher of the Visually Impaired to collaborate and work together closely in order for the TVI to have time to create accessible maps and materials.
-Materials need to be ready in a timely manner so they will be ready when classmates are presented with similar materials.
+It is essential for classroom teachers and the Teacher of the Visually Impaired to collaborate and work together closely for the TVI to have time to create accessible maps and materials.
+Materials need to be ready promptly so they will be ready when classmates are presented with similar materials.
 The TVI may also need to provide models (ex., a model of a volcano, historical objects, etc.), depending on the topic.

 Adaptations in Presentation

 If it is not possible for your class to go off campus, consider inviting a guest speaker/visitor to talk about their job and bring objects for the students to explore.
 Invite a guest related to the unit to come in and discuss information related to the topic and provide hands-on experiences for students.
 Encourage students to listen attentively to the speaker.
 Encourage students to use active listening skills.
 Encourage students to relate what they heard with prior knowledge.

 The Braille Transcribers Kit: Countries and Continents from APH, is a collection of embossed and printed outlines of maps commonly found in history, geography, and social studies textbooks.
 The embossed sheets can be used as templates when you create tactile maps.
 Features can be added using tactual graphics tools, craft ink, textures, and braille labels.
 They can also be used as masters for swell paper tactile graphics.
 APH recommends making a photocopy of images onto capsule paper, add labels, lines, and symbols, and produce the raised image by running the graphic through the heating machine.